fossasia/loklak_wp_plugins/wp-content/plugins/wp-tweets-widget/readme.txt

 See the 'Other Notes' tab for theming information.

-= Why do I have to register my own Twitter app? =
+= Do I have to register my own Twitter app? =

-Because I'm providing code, not a service.
-If I set up a Twitter app for this plugin I'd be responsible for every person who uses it.
-If Twitter closed my account or revoked my keys every instance of this plugin would break.
-Twitter also place limits on the number of users that can connect to a single app.
+Yes, if you want to use Twitter's new API 1.1 .
+If you decide to use loklak.org's anonymous API then no need.
+More info in the 'Description' tab.

 = How I do know what my Twitter OAuth settings are? =